DragonBe/vies/README.md

 To install the latest stable version use `composer require dragonbe/vies`.

-**WARNING:** The latest version 2.0.0 will have no support for PHP 5 and PHP 7.0!
-Only PHP 7.1 and higher!

-To install specifically a version (e.g. 1.0.4), just add it to the command above, for example `composer require dragonbe/vies:1.0.4`
+To install specifically a version (e.g. 2.0.4), just add it to the command above, for example `composer require dragonbe/vies:2.0.4`

 ## Usage